Vermont Republic: Name

-History
+Background

 Reconstruction of the flag of the Green Mountain Boys, a militia instrumental in the Republic's creation.
 Today the flag is used by the Vermont National Guard.

 After 1724, the Province of Massachusetts Bay built Fort Dummer near Brattleboro, as well as three other forts along the northern portion of the Connecticut River to protect against raids by Native Americans farther south into Western Massachusetts.
-After 1749, Benning Wentworth, the Royal Governor of New Hampshire, granted land to anyone in a land-granting scheme designed to enrich himself and his family.
-After 1763, settlement increased because of easing security concerns after the end of the French and Indian Wars.
+After 1749, Benning Wentworth, the Royal Governor of New Hampshire, granted land to anyone in a land-granting scheme designed to enrich himself and his family.After 1763, settlement increased because of easing security concerns after the end of the French and Indian Wars.
 The Province of New York had made grants of land, often in areas overlapping similar grants made by the Province of New Hampshire; this issue had to be resolved by King George III in 1764, who granted the land to New York, but the area was popularly known as the New Hampshire Grants.
-The "Green Mountain Boys," led by Ethan Allen, was a militia force from Vermont that supported the New Hampshire claims and fought against the British during the American Revolution.
+The "Green Mountain Boys," led by Ethan Allen, was a militia force from Vermont that supported the New Hampshire claims and fought in Revolutionary War.